vikassri/vikassri.github.io/_posts/2020-08-04-How-to-make-Project-Successfull.md

 summary: Best practises for project
 ---

 Making a project successful is not an easy task.
-There are many places where we can screw up the project.
+There are many points which need to keep in mind while working on any project.
+I have pointed out some of them, which I think are important for any new project.

+## **Points

 * **Project goal**
 * **Determine the audience**